jcaillon/valet/tests.d/cli-logging/results.approved.md

 DEBUG    Loaded file ⌜$GLOBAL_INSTALLATION_DIRECTORY/tests.d/.commands.d/self-mock.sh⌝.
 DEBUG    Running the command ⌜self mock1⌝ with the function ⌜selfMock1⌝ and the arguments ⌜logging-level⌝.
 DEBUG    Parsed arguments:
-local parsingErrors help action help="" parsingErrors="" action="logging-level"
+local commandArgumentsErrors help action help="" commandArgumentsErrors="" action="logging-level"

 TRACE    This is an error trace message which is always displayed.